richard-to/mesop-jeopardy/README.md

 #### Step 4 - View the app

-The app should now be viewable at localhost:8080
+The app should now be viewable at localhost:8080.

 ### App Engine

-Mesop Jeopardy can be run on App Engine Flexible.
+This section describes how to deploy Mesop Jeopardy with App Engine Flexible.

 #### Step 0 - GCP setup